What is the endocannabinoid system?

 The CB2 receptor is less expressed in the central nervous system, and more prevalent in the immune system and other places around the body.
 It is the most common target receptor for endocannabinoid-mediated inflammatory processes.

 However, think of the CB2 receptor as much like the CB1.
-It generally generates responses from an inhibition of an activity rather than the excitation of an activity.
+It generally generates responses from the inhibition of an activity rather than the excitation of an activity.
 It’s why we think of cannabis as having anti-inflammatory effects: when the CB2 receptor is activated, it can dampen immune responses, and therefore reduce inflammation.

 Endogenous cannabinoids; i.e., endocannabinoids

 The next most important part of the endocannabinoid system puzzle is endogenous cannabinoids.
 These are chemicals produced from within your very own body that are essentially cannabinoids.
 Yes — your body produced chemicals from the very same class and category that cannabis does.